NikhilRO/20Time/README.md

 * Understanding different programmming options and even, the need for such software.

 ####Week 5 (Oct 16 - 22)
 * Trying to understand where this project is going.
-In pursuit of that, exploring Raspberry Pi.
+In pursuit of that, exploring [Raspberry Pi](https://www.raspberrypi.org/).
 Pros-Cheap, easily accessible.
-Understanding the uses of Rasperry Pi and its potential.
+Understanding the uses of Raspberry Pi and its potential.

 ####Week 6 (Oct 23 - 29)
-* Ordered a Raspberry Pi 3 along with microSD card.
-Hope is that my phone's power cable will work.
+* Ordered a [Raspberry Pi 3](https://www.amazon.ca/CanaKit-Raspberry-Micro-Supply-Listed/dp/B01E4HDIO4/ref=sr_1_4?s=pc&ie=UTF8&qid=1479316771&sr=1-4&keywords=raspberry+pi+3) along with microSD card and power adapter.
 I think I will use it as a remote server (for plex).
 Online community says you can even control the installed linux remotely.

 ####Week 7 (Oct 30 - Nov 5)
 * Revisiting some previous concepts in order to organize information; also, start preparing for the end.